illustratedattempts/PomodoroTimer/PomoTimer_Notes.md

 ## Changing Timer Types
 Having it reset requires it to grab the Semaphore which locks the whole application when another method requires the Semaphore to manipulate the timer variable.

+# Conclusion
+I have learned a lot from this project.
+It was a lot of fun building this.
+However, I think I am going to switch to QT C++ since this application has very terrible performance.<br>
+It may be because of all the print statements or the binding of keys to Combo boxes or a combination of both.